Lincoln L. McCandless

-Lincoln "Link" Loy McCandless (September 18, 1859 – October 5, 1940) was a United States cattle rancher, industrialist and politician for the Territory of Hawaii.
+Lincoln Loy McCandless (September 18, 1859 – October 5, 1940) was a United States cattle rancher, industrialist and politician for the Territory of Hawaii.
 McCandless served in the United States Congress as a territorial delegate.
 A former member of the Hawaii Republican Party, McCandless was one of the earliest leaders of the Hawaii Democratic Party.

 Life

 Born September 18, 1859, in Indiana, Pennsylvania, his mother was Eliza Ann Newman and father Thomas McCartney McCandless.

 McCandless grew up in Volcano, West Virginia.
 McCandless moved to Hawaii in 1882 to employ his expertise in oil drilling and mining to construct artesian wells.
-He joined his younger brothers James S. McCandless (born 1855) who had arrived in 1880, and John A. McCandless (born 1853) who had arrived in 1881, forming the McCandless Brothers family firm.
+He joined his older brothers James S. McCandless (born 1855) who had arrived in 1880, and John A. McCandless (born 1853) who had arrived in 1881, forming the McCandless Brothers family firm.

 On May 24, 1904, he married Elizabeth Janet Cartwright of New York.

 McCandless entered political life as a member of the Republic of Hawaii House of Representatives from the 5th district from 1898 to 1900.

 After the United States annexed the islands to form the Territory of Hawaii, McCandless was elected to the territorial legislature as a senator from 1902 to 1906.
 He started his career in the Hawaii Republican Party.
 But by 1906, he started to challenge the long-serving Prince Jonah Kūhiō Kalaniana'ole.